fair-acc/opencmw-cpp/docs/CompileTimeSerialiser.md

 which greatly boost the run-time performance.
 Still, since objects sent from clients to the service can (potentially) contain arbitrary field information and/or field definitions that are unknown to the service side, there are some remaining run-time consistency checks.
 We are striving for that potentially in-service communication could become fully resolved and optimised during compile-time to get the best possible performance.
-Field names that are not listed are implicitly considered `private` and not taken into account for (de-)serialisation or other debugging feature such as automatically
+Field names that are not listed are implicitly considered `private` and not taken into account for (de-)serialisation or other debugging feature.

 The following types and (nested) class structures are supported:
 Beside common primitive and STL container types,